lfarrell/DPLA-Search-Widget/readme.md

 You'll need to adjust the src path to wherever the dpla-search-widget.js script lives on your server.

 You'll also need to adjust the paths of the css and DPLA image in dpla-search-widget.js.
-Enter the paths in the configuration object, DPLAWidgetConfig in line one of dpla-search-widget.
+Enter the paths in the configuration object, DPLAWidgetConfig in line one of dpla-search-widget.js.

 ```javascript
 var DPLAWidgetConfig = {